DarrenJAN/school-notes/3b/cs-486-notes.md

 - expand cheapest node first
 - complete: yes, optimal: yes (as long as they aren't all 0; no negative costs)
 - biased on little paths that have low-cost actions and puts-off larger costs branches
+- Uses minimum-cumulative cost as the priority in the priority queue, as opposed to depth as the priority in the queue for DFS